 The company that created the Civil network, its underlying protocol (defined below), and related businesses and services.
 The protocol is based on open-source software and maintained by a community of developers, which, at least initially, The Civil Media Company will manage.

-A Token Holder is any person who or group that owns any amount of CVL tokens.
-In some contexts in this document they may be called Participants.
-CVL token holders have a responsibility to the greater public to ensure Journalists and Newsrooms are upholding the values of Civil.
+A Token Holder is any person or entity, including Newsrooms, that owns any amount of CVL tokens.
+CVL token holders have a responsibility to the greater public to ensure Newsrooms are upholding the values of Civil.

-The Community is all users in the Civil Protocol, whether they hold tokens or not.
+The Public includes anyone who engages with Civil Newsrooms, whether they hold tokens or not.
 The public does not have to hold CVL tokens (nor cryptocurrency in general) in order to consume or access content on Civil Newsrooms.
-Non-token holders, in some contexts in this document, may be referred to as the Public and/or Audience.

-A Newsrooms is the basic functional unit for Journalists on the Civil network or Protocol.
+A Newsroom is the basic functional unit for journalism on the Civil network.
 A Newsroom can be composed of a single journalist or a group of journalists.
-Newsrooms can also be Token Holders.
+Newsrooms are also Token Holders.

-A Newsroom Officer is the representative authority of an individual Newsroom on Civil, who may be chosen in any way the Newsroom decides.
+A Newsroom Officer is the representative authority of an individual Newsroom on Civil.

 A Roster is the list of Journalists associated with a Newsroom.
 (Journalists may appear on the rosters of multiple Newsrooms.)